 - 5 ingredient Cheesy Cauliflower Soup with Kale Pesto

 This cauliflower soup recipe is…

 Vegetarian, vegan, gluten free plant based, dairy free, naturally sweet, refined sugar free, and Whole 30 friendly.

 Did you make this recipe?

-If you make this Moroccan spiced cauliflower soup, we’d love to hear how it turned out.
+If you make this cauliflower soup recipe, we’d love to hear how it turned out.
 Leave a comment below or share a picture on Instagram and mention @acouplecooks.

 - 6 medium garlic cloves

 - 6 tablespoons extra-virgin olive oil, divided, plus additional for garnish